At a glance

 The study was conducted across two consecutive waves; each wave collected insight via a mixed methods approach:

-2.) a mix of on-campus and online focus groups with international students to explore some of the key issues raised in the online survey in much greater depth.
+2. A mix of on-campus and online focus groups with international students to explore some of the key issues raised in the online survey in much greater depth.

 Impact

-As part of the reporting outputs, Flywire received several case studies which encapsulated the payment journeys for different students from different countries, who paid for their fees in different ways.
+As part of the reporting outputs, our client received several case studies which encapsulated the payment journeys for different students from different countries, who paid for their fees in different ways.
 The purpose of these case studies was to capture real life student accounts which demonstrated how varied the payment journey could be.